schilkp/schilkp.github.io/content/projects/Tonbandgeraet/index.md

 ### Trace Converter

-Next, the binary trace stream is decoded and interpreted using a rust-based conversion tool 🦀.
+Next, the binary trace stream is decoded and interpreted using a Rust-based conversion tool 🦀.
 A CLI is provided.
 To keep the overhead of trace event generation and handling as low as possible, only absolutely necessary information is included in each event.
 The conversion tool takes care of connecting the dots between the different events to generate a rich trace representation.

-This trace representation is then converted into the native protobuffer-based input format of Google's in-browser [*perfetto* trace viewer](https://perfetto.dev).
+This trace representation is then converted into the native protobuf-based input format of Google's in-browser [*perfetto* trace viewer](https://perfetto.dev).

 ### Web Frontend

-As an alternative to the command line trace converted, a web tool is also provided.
-This uses the same rust-based trace converter compiled to
+As an alternative to the command line trace converter, a web tool is also provided.
+This uses the same Rust-based trace converter compiled to
 WASM bytecode, allowing it to run in the browser.
 A simple Vue-based web frontend makes it simple to upload or paste-in trace data, and visualize it in perfetto with a single click.